About our staff

 My doctoral thesis - completed in 2011 - was awarded the Cambridge History Faculty's Prince Consort and Thirlwall Prize, and Seeley Medal for the best dissertation across all periods.

 Shortly after finishing my PhD, I took up a position as a Departmental Lecturer in Modern European History in the Faculty of History and Balliol College, Oxford.
 In 2012, I returned to Cambridge as a Research Fellow in French Political History at St John's College.
 I came to Edinburgh in September 2013 as a Chancellor’s Fellow in History.
-I was promoted to Reader in 2018.
+I served as director of the Centre for the Study of Modern and Contemporary History from 2017-2020, and I was promoted to Reader in 2018.

 Reviews editor, Contemporary European History